icsharpcode/CodeConverter/Tests/Readme.md

 * Most tests are "characterization" tests, meaning they represent the current output.
 This does not mean that it's the ideal output.
 * If you need to change an existing characterization, that's fine, so long as you're convinced it's no less correct than what was previously there.
-* See TestConstants for an automated way to rewrite the expected output en masse.
+* See TestConstants for an automated way to rewrite the expected output en masse
+ * Run hooks/enable-hooks.cmd to enable a pre-commit hook which stops you committing the flag when true

 ## Types